 The valley narrowed as we approached a ridge and started climbing, peaking at 14 percent, but the 900-foot climb to about 3000 feet wasn't long.
 We stopped at the summit; conveniently, there's a swiftly flowing stream running through a culvert.
 The delicious water had just a touch of arsenic sweetness.

-We swiftly descended the winding road to the oak-covered Hernandez Valley, and this time we saw Henderson Reservoir in all its glory.
+We swiftly descended the winding road to the oak-covered Hernandez Valley, and this time we saw Hernandez Reservoir in all its glory.
 Two years ago we wondered what happened to the lake, but the recent rains have put the reservoir to good use.

 After a few more rolling miles we reached the Clear Creek Road turnoff, where there's a prominent BLM sign with a map.
 Jobst forded the river on bike, while once again Brian and John removed shoes and walked across.
 I rode.